 5. Fish and chips

-Fish and chips are not a NZ invention by any means, but this takeaway treat has become so ingrained in our culture that it would be criminal not to include it here.
+Food in New Zealand often takes influence from British roots – this is one good example.
+This takeaway treat has become so ingrained in our culture that it would be criminal not to include it here.
 Every Kiwi will surely have romantic memories of ripping open a steaming hot bundle of greasy goodness; perhaps a crispy battered fillet of Hoki or Tarakihi, a handful of crinkle cut chips and maybe a few other greasy bits from the menu, all wrapped up in yesterday’s newspaper and paired with a bottle of Wattie’s tomato sauce.
 It doesn’t get much more Kiwi than this!

-You have probably heard tales of the legendary Marmite, which is a standard item in every New Zealand pantry.
+You have probably heard tales of the legendary Marmite, which is a standard item in every New Zealand pantry and an absolute must eat in New Zealand.
 In fact it is so loved that when the Christchurch earthquake damaged the country’s lone Marmite factory in 2012, a national “Marmite shortage” was declared which resulted in a mild panic throughout the nation (call me a traitor, but I actually prefer Australia’s Vegemite anyway).

 So, what is it exactly?
 In very simple terms, it’s a yeast extract combined with a few different herbs and spices.
 The taste itself is really too hard to describe and is something you’ll just have to try yourself, but be warned, it’s a very acquired taste and if you didn’t grow up eating the stuff it probably won’t agree with you right away.